-The New Zealand Ministry of Agriculture and Forestry has categorised organisms associated with plants and plant products into regulated and non-regulated organisms as described below.
+The Ministry of Agriculture and Forestry Biosecurity New Zealand has categorised organisms associated with plants and plant products into regulated and non-regulated organisms as specified below.
 Organisms (including weeds) associated with each commodity will appear on a separate pest list which will be attached to each import health standard as an Appendix.